 Pneumonia in Seniors: Symptoms, Treatment, and Prevention

-Older adults are more vulnerable to illness and pneumonia in seniors is a common complication during cold and flu season.
+Older adults are more vulnerable to illness, and pneumonia is a common complication during cold and flu season.
 Vive Health explains what pneumonia is, who’s at risk, and common symptoms.
-They also share 4 useful prevention tips.
+They also share four helpful prevention tips.

 When an older adult has a severe cold or the flu, a common complication is for it to turn into pneumonia – a life-threatening illness, especially for seniors.

-This essential guide helps you understand what pneumonia is, who’s most at risk, common symptoms, diagnosis and treatment, and shares 4 helpful prevention tips.
+This essential guide helps you understand what pneumonia is, who’s most at risk, common symptoms, diagnosis and treatment, and shares four helpful prevention tips.

 Pneumonia is an infection that causes the tiny air sacs in the lungs to become inflamed and filled with fluid and pus.